 Learners can complete WSU Tech’s associate degrees in two years, while technical certificates take one year to complete.
 Certificate of completion offerings require one semester of classes.
 As part of the Shocker Pathway, students may earn an associate degree from WSU by completing 50 credits at WSU Tech and 15 credits at WSU.

-Wichita State University Campus of Applied Sciences and Technology is regionally accredited by the Higher Learning Commission (HLC).
+WSU Tech is regionally accredited by the Higher Learning Commission (HLC).

 10. Flint Hills Technical College